CURING STRESS

 If that's still a little too "other-worldly" for you, although having been proven by many studies, here's a bit of science on the subject of deep breathing.

 When you take long, deep breaths through your nasal passages, your body creates nitric oxide.
 This substance causes your blood vessels to dilate, improving the flow of blood to all parts of the body, and creates a calming affect and a release of tension.
-Again, do it once and you will receive a temporary reprieve from the stress which is affecting you.
+Again, do it once and you will receive a temporary reprieve from the stress that is affecting you.
 Do it regularly, and you will experience, over time, a noticeable reduction in your total level of stress and the negative affects that it has on you.

 Many who begin to take these steps learn that the stress itself is often preventing them from seeing solutions to the situations causing the stress.
-They also often begin to take a more realistic view of the stress, its causes, and their own reactions to it.
+They also often begin to take a more realistic view of the stress, its causes, and their reactions to it.

 While deep breathing is good for combating stress, there's no need to overdo the exercise especially if you are just beginning to use the technique.

 You're not practicing yoga, or yoga breathing (Pranayama), and you certainly don't want to hyperventilate.
 Slowly move the head and shoulders and relax the chest muscles.
 A slow deep breath or two is often enough to break the tension, but if you can take a couple of minutes to think about something other than your problems, especially if you can think about some very pleasant moment in your life or a scene which produced feelings of pleasure.
-Having grown up in Pensacola, Florida, for example, I can always remember the Gulf of Mexico on a Summer day as seen from Santa Rosa Island.

 These suggestions can be effective for acute stress - the type that is produced by an isolated event and lasts a short time and which you want to move away from, for at least a moment.
-For more chronic stress - that which results from ongoing circumstances and evaluations and persists - additional techniques may be valuable.

-Many will say that exercise is good for preventing or relieving stress, and many who feel that having to exercise if that is not something pleasing to them would just add one more stress to deal with.
+Many will say that exercise is good for preventing, or relieving, stress, and many who feel that having to exercise if that is not something pleasing to them would just add one more stress to deal with.

 OTHER ARTICLES: